Prompt payment: United Kingdom

+The first investigation undertaken by the Groceries Code Adjudicator, announced on 5 February 2015 and reported in January 2016, looked into the supply chain practices of Tesco plc and found evidence that Tesco supplier payments were being frequently delayed.

 In April 2019, Sisk Group was removed and six other major construction businesses were suspended from the UK Government’s Prompt Payment Code for failing to pay suppliers on time.
 A further 18 companies were removed from the list in July 2019.

 Central government departments, their executive agencies and non-departmental public bodies in the UK are required to take suppliers' approaches to prompt payment into account when awarding "major contracts", i.e. contracts with an anticipated value over £5 million per year.
 A supplier's "approach" is assessed by including a standard set of questions within tender documentation issued after 1 September 2019, which are concerned with ensuring that major contract suppliers operate "an effective and reliable supply chain management system" which pays suppliers promptly, including suppliers and sub-contractors of any tier in the supply chain which "execute any works, supply any products or provide any services" substantially for the major contract.
-Cabinet Office guidance states that "payment of 95% of invoices within 60 days is considered an appropriate measure of overall payment promptness".
+Cabinet Office guidance states that "payment of 95% of all supply chain invoices (excluding internal payments between parts of the same company) within 60 days is considered an appropriate measure of overall payment promptness".